balumantri46/tic-tac-toe/README.md

 # Tic-Tac-Toe
 - Made with React.
-- Created with Vite.
+- Created and Deployed with Vite.
-- designed with CSS.
+- Designed with CSS.

 This Game is the modern version of the old tic-tac-toe game with more smoother animations.